CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b2-Python-Ex1.md

     interpreter you invoke with the `python` command depends on which executable your operating system shell finds in the command search path environment variable.

-    In typical macOS and Linux installations, there are command aliases `python2` and `python3` to invoke Python v2.x and 3.x, respectively.
+    In typical macOS and Linux installations, there are command aliases `python2` and `python3` to invoke Python version 2.x and 3.x, respectively.
 Use the `-V` command line argument to the Python interpreter command line executable to determine which version of Python you are invoking.

 2. In a typical Windows installation, the Python v3.x Windows installer will install the Python version helper command `py`.
 Since we're working in a Windows developer environment in this lab, you can see how the `py` command